BrianCJohnson/Machine-Learning/projects/MicroMouse 1/README.md

   - sets up Tkinter
   - defines a number of display related functions

-- **Maze Editing Tool 20170206.xlsx**
-  - Excel file that enables easy creation and editing of mazes

 Running the Python code requires Tkinter, math, numpy, time, random, copy and Queue.

 The following variables may be changed in MicroMouse.py: